simeononsecurity/simeononsecurity.ch/content/articles/maximizing-performance_-how-to-upgrade-and-maintain-your-computer/index.en.md

 ### Interpreting Performance Metrics

 Interpreting performance metrics is crucial for understanding the overall performance of your computer.
-By analyzing these metrics, you can identify areas that may be causing bottlenecks or slowing down your system. **Performance metrics** provide valuable insights into the various components of your computer and how they are performing.
+By analyzing these metrics, you can identify areas that may be causing bottlenecks or slowing down your system. **Performance metrics** provide valuable insights into the various components of your computer and how they're performing.
 They can help you pinpoint issues and make informed decisions on how to optimize your system.

 When interpreting performance metrics, it is important to consider the following: